adityaashuklaa/Docker/Readme.md

 - CMD ["node", "dist/index.js"] => Final command that runs while running the container.

 - Run command is used to boostrapping the resources like installing node and express, while CMD is used to actually run the containers.
+- Node Modules of your root machine is not needed by the image so it is a good practice to keep it inside .dockerignore file.

 - ![Example Image](image.png)